The Art of Amazing

 Since 2014 I have worked with a permanent assistant, Inge Nelis, who takes over the lead from the owners and it works very well.
 It is very important as Inge, my assistant, is very calm and gentle with the animals but also resolute, she gets more out of the dogs than the owners do, that’s because a lot of dogs we get in the studio are rescue dogs and they are not used to getting many commands, so they listen much more to a nice third person in combination with dog snacks or candies.

 The photo session is meant to be educational for the dog (especially for scared dogs) I mean we want the dogs to have a good afternoon while it gets more comfortable with new people, new situations and new environments.

-The combination of all those new things, the long trip to the studio and lots of commands the dogs get tired and more comfortable with us and therefore in the third of fourth hour of the shoot the magical moments start, it is the moment when the dogs can be themselves again.
+With the combination of all those new things, the long trip to the studio and lots of commands the dogs get tired and more comfortable with us and therefore in the third of four hours of the shoot the magical moments start.It is the moment when the dogs can be themselves again.
 (Paul Croes homepage)

 You may have heard the saying “animals are people too.”
 When it comes to photography, that statement is very true!